Fire Division

 Fire Division Training

-The Norfolk Fire Division has paramedics that are certified annually.
-All Paramedics receive 24 hours of training, which is then added to an additional 48 hours, at a minimum, of training received in house that is required to maintain National Registry Certification.
-We currently have 36 Nationally Registered Paramedics.
-We also have 12 personnel trained at the EMT-Basic level.
+All Paramedics at Norfolk Fire and Rescue receive 24 hours of training, which is then added to an additional 48 hours, at a minimum, of training received in house that is required to maintain National Registry Certification.
+85% of our total full time staff are trained to the Paramedic level with the remaining 15% trained to the EMT Basic level.
+These EMT Basics will eventually take Paramedic classes at Northeast Community College in Norfolk.